milgradesec/firefox-settings/README.md

 # 🦊 Firefox Advanced Settings

-🦊 Firefox advanced settings for increased privacy 👁️  and security 🔒.
+🦊 Firefox advanced settings for increased privacy and hardened security.

 ## How to use